BoogieHasFun/BoogieHasFun/README.md

 school is over, but i am just lazy lmao <br>
 also summer break is only 2 months for some reason so i have little time.

-actually, im starting to learn cpp. im using this video: https://www.youtube.com/watch?v=-TkoO8Z07hI. make sure to subscribe to him, he's awesome :D
+actually, im starting to learn cpp. im using [this video](https://www.youtube.com/watch?v=-TkoO8Z07hI). make sure to subscribe to him, he's awesome :D

 ### Currently Learning:
 cpp (C++/CPlusPlus)